LCWN-Lab/Odyssey/README.md

 # Odyssey: Creation, Analysis and Detection of Trojan Models

+Odyssey is a comprehensive study on creating, analaysing and detecting Trojan models conducted jointly by by Marzieh Edraki, Nazmul Karim, Nazanin Rahnavard, Ajmal Mian and Mubarak Shah from [**LCWN lab**](http://cwnlab.eecs.ucf.edu) and [**CRCV group**](https://www.crcv.ucf.edu).

 ## Introduction
 Trojan attack is one of the recent variant of data poisoning attacks that involves manipulation or modification of the model to act balefully.